ChristofferKarlsson/compute-engine-workshop/3-instance-groups/README.md

 stress --cpu 2 --timeout 60
 ```

-(TODO: How to make it create one server at a time?
-Not 3 immediately.)

 #### Clean up
 You will not use this autoscaling policy in later parts of the workshop, so you should remove it.